If your eyes are red and puffy, cooling and hydrating the area can help. Easy at-home methods include tea bags, a facial roller, or a cool washcloth.

 Although tears are not bad for your skin, over time, they have the potential to cause dryness.
 Rinsing them away with cold water can help.
 Use a soft towel to gently pat your skin dry.

 When needed, you can also use a face wash.
 The American Academy of Dermatology (AAD) recommends using an alcohol-free cleanser that is free from physical exfoliants.

 But keep in mind that washing your face more than twice per day may actually make dryness and other skin problems worse in the long run.

 13. Apply a moisturizer

 Better yet, talk out your thoughts or just unwind with a trusted friend or family member.
-A professional therapist is another good option.
+A licensed therapist is another good option.

 If you’re feeling concerned about how you’re coping, talk with a doctor.
 They can help connect you with resources or diagnose any underlying conditions that could be affecting your mood.
 Just remember that you don’t have to go through whatever you’re facing alone.